On pseudoeffective cones of projective bundles and volume function: Abstract

 \section{Abstract}

-In this article, we compute the pseudoeffective cones of various projective bundles $\mathbb{P}_X(E)$ over higher dimensional varieties $X$ under some assumptions on $X$ as well as on the vector bundle $E$.
-We also compute the volume function on fibre product of two projective bundles $\mathbb{P}(F)\times_C\mathbb{P}(E)$ over a smooth irreducible complex projective curve $C$.
+In this article, we compute the pseudo-effective cones of various projective bundles $\mathbb{P}_X(E)$ over higher dimensional varieties $X$ under some assumptions on $X$ as well as on the vector bundle $E$.
+We also compute the volume function on fibre product $\mathbb{P}(E)\times_C\mathbb{P}(F)$ of two projective bundles over a smooth irreducible complex projective curve $C$.
+In particular, we show that the volume function on the fiber product of two ruled surfaces is of polynomial type.